 If the request is valid, the NPAC SMS will set the status to “pending”.

-The NPAC SMS responds to its own M-SET.

 The NPAC SMS responds to the M-ACTION with success or failure and reason for failure.

-The NPAC SMS sends, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the Old SOA.
+The NPAC SMS sends, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT for the new status of pending to the Old SOA.

 The Old SOA sends the M-EVENT-REPORT confirmation.

-The NPAC SMS sends, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the New SOA.
+The NPAC SMS sends, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT for the new status of pending to the New SOA.

 The New SOA sends the M-EVENT-REPORT confirmation.